 The first counselling (by phone / email) is free of charge.

+Unfortunately I am not able to find any job for anyone.
 You must have confirmed employment before you may apply for a worker's residence permit for Finland.
 If you have been offered work by an employer, the employer needs to confirm that you will really be hired.
 This is usually done in the form of an employment contract.
 Your employer must confirm this information by necessary documents for the immigration authorities.

 You can take care of residence related permit matters in the Enter Finland service